 Not Fit for Duty (NFFD) Procedures

-- MSC Medical only determines fitness for duty status not for leave status.
-You must request leave through your placement officer (sick leave, annual leave, LWOP, etc.) If documentation indicates that an extension of the NFFD status is warranted, you still must contact your Marine Placement Specialist (MPS) regarding your leave status.
+- MSC Medical only determines medical fitness for MSC sea duty status not for leave status.
+You must request leave through your ashore supervisor If documentation indicates that an extension of the NFFD status is warranted, you still must contact your Marine Placement Specialist (MPS) regarding your leave status.

 - Once you have been cleared FFD by MSC Medical, you should contact your MPS regarding orders or reporting to the pool.

 - Please do not make any travel arrangements to report back to the pool until you have verified your medical duty status with your ashore supervisor.

 - CIVMARs in a leave status who have medical issues arise which can affect their duty status, such as scheduling of routine tests, elective surgery, and prolonged dental work, should keep their MSO (if assigned to a ship) and the MSC Medical Office informed of their status and submit appropriate supporting documentation.